Lattice Unitarity: Saturated Collisional Resistivity in Hubbard Metals

+Figure~\ref{fig:Tscan}(b) isolates the dissipation rate, and compares calculated $\Gamma$ to the best-fit $\tau_Q^{-1}$.
 An alternate calculation uses only the umklapp events: scattering events in the collisional integral with a non-zero $\bm{G}$, i.e., where momentum is transferred from the lattice to an interacting pair.
-This is shown as a dotted line in the inset of Fig.~\ref{fig:Tscan}, from which we see that resistivity is dominated by umklapp events.
+This is shown as a dotted-dashed line in Fig.~\ref{fig:Tscan}(b), from which we see that resistivity in the regime explored here is dominated by umklapp events.

-Let us consider next the $T \gg t$ limit, while still restricting occupation to the lowest band.
-The band becomes uniformly filled, causing the current dissipation rate to saturate (see Fig.~\ref{fig:regimes} and inset of Fig.~\ref{fig:Tscan}).
+Let us consider next the $T \gg t$ limit, beyond the range of our data, while still restricting occupation to the lowest band.
+The band becomes uniformly filled, causing the current dissipation rate to saturate [see Fig.~\ref{fig:regimes} and Fig.~\ref{fig:Tscan}(b)].
 The same is not true for $m^*$, which varies linearly with $T$ at high temperatures~\cite{Anderson:2019}.
-Therefore, as suggested in Fig.~\ref{fig:Tscan} we expect $\Re \rho$ to increase linearly with temperature, with no signs of saturation, even beyond the uniform filling of the first band \cite{Perepelitsky:2016jg}.
+Therefore, as suggested by the dissipation model calculations shown in Fig.~\ref{fig:Tscan}(a), we expect $\Re \rho$ to increase linearly with temperature, with no signs of saturation, even beyond the uniform filling of the first band \cite{Perepelitsky:2016jg}.
 As observed by Brown {\it et al.}~\cite{Bakr:2018}, this is a purely thermodynamic effect.

 In the high-$T$ regime, the total collision rate $\gamma_\mathrm{coll}$ approaches $\Gamma$ \cite{SM}, so we can consider the interpretation $\gamma_\mathrm{coll} \approx n a_L^{-3} \sigma_\mathrm{coll} \bar{v}$, with cross section $\sigma_\mathrm{coll}$ and relative velocity $\bar{v}$.
 The latter approaches $t a_L/\hbar$ in the $T\gg t$ limit.
 This gives two physical insights into the regime we explore: first, that the mean free path is $\sim C_\Gamma^{-1} a_L/n$, which is $\gg a_L$ for the fillings we explore.
 (In other words, the $T$-linear scaling of $\rho$ expected here is not a ``bad metal''.)
 Second, the effective cross section is $\sim C_\Gamma a_L^2$.
 This is a striking quantum effect, since two neutral atoms scatter with a cross section that is $10^5$ times higher than their charge radii would suggest.